Table of Contents

 However, more recently, GeneSight has published more studies.
 Sponsored by Assurex Health Inc., GeneSight completed a 12 Week, Randomized, Double-Blind, Controlled clinical trial in 2017.

-A similar service is Genomind, that also focuses on genetic testing to help medical providers treat mental health disorders.
+A similar service, Genomind, also focuses on genetic testing to help medical providers treat mental health disorders.

 Review of GeneSight Testing

 Step-by-step instructions are provided on the website.
 The process begins with a cheek swab to collect a DNA sample.
-GeneSight is not an at-home test, so this sample collection is done by a doctor.
-The doctor then sends this sample to the lab for analysis.
+This can be done at the doctor’s office or at home using a patient collection kit instead.
+The doctor then sends the sample to the lab for analysis.

-From the moment GeneSight receives a sample, they complete their analysis within 36 hours.
-After the sample processing, they send the test results to the doctor who collected the sample.
+From the moment GeneSight receives a sample, it completes analysis within 36 hours.
+After the sample processing, it sends the Genesight test results to the doctor who ordered the test.
 The doctor can then consult with the company to understand the report before communicating the results to the patient.

-GeneSight does offer a my GeneSight provider login portal for registered healthcare providers.
-Here, medical providers can use their Genesight login to access their patient reports either online or on a mobile app.
+GeneSight does offer a my GeneSight provider login portal for registered healthcare professionals.
+Here, medical professionals can use their GeneSight login to access their patient reports either online or on a mobile app.

 GeneSight Genetic Counseling

-GeneSight’s test must be ordered by a health care provider after genetic counseling.
+GeneSight’s test must be ordered by a health care professional after genetic counseling.
 The cost of this genetic consultation is not included in the price of the service.

 Health insurance will typically cover genetic counseling, but it depends on tested genes.
 Otherwise, such appointments (without testing) could cost hundreds of dollars.

-GeneSight helps patients to find a healthcare provider in their area to order the test and guide treatment.
-It recommends consulting with a psychiatrist or primary care physician for professional medical advice before starting to see a GeneSight provider.
+GeneSight helps patients to find a healthcare professional in their area to order the test and guide treatment.
+It recommends consulting with a psychiatrist or primary care physician for professional medical advice before seeing a company-provided professional.

 Review of GeneSight Report Details

-The 9-page sample report begins with 4 pages of results for 4 different types of psychotropics, examples of which can be found in the table below.
+The 12-page sample report, updated in 2021, begins with five pages of results for five different types of psychotropics, examples of which can be found in the table below.

 Drug Type | Drug Name | Brand Name |